skrey/yellow-extensions/source/help/de/contributing-guidelines.md

 ```
 New video extension

 Hello, I made a new video extension.
-Its aim is to play videos without
+My goal is to play videos without
-external services and without tracking cookies.
-The file formats MP4 and
+external services.
+You can copy videos to your web server and play them
-OGG are supported at the moment.
-I would like to know which file formats
+from there.
+The file formats MP4 and OGG are supported at the moment.
-people use and what more I can do to make the extension better.
+I would like to know which file formats people use.

 Let me know what you think.
 Any comments are welcome.
 ```